instructure/canvas-lms/doc/api/sis_csv.md

 <td>✓&#42;</td>
 <td></td>
 <td>student, teacher, ta, observer, designer, or a custom role defined
 by the account.
-When using a custom role, the name is case sensitive.</td></tr>
+When using a custom role, the name is case-sensitive.</td></tr>
 <tr>
 <td>role_id</td>
 <td>text</td>